pelectron/delegate/readme.md

-# read me
+# delegate
 Welcome to this repository.
 It contains a header only c++17 delegate implementation.
 A delegate is used to invoke free functions, member functions and function objects in a uniform manner.
 It contains two classes: delegate, which can only bind to a single callable, and multicast_delegate, which can bind multiple callables and collect their return values.
-If you find any bugs, unexpected behavior or failing tests feel free to contact me.
+If you find any bugs, unexpected behavior , failing tests on your system or just general feedback on the code, feel free to contact me at pelectron1602@gmail.com, make a pull request or start an issue.
+It would be awesome to get some feedback.

 # how to use
 The examples folder contains fully documented examples of the delegate and multicast_delegate class.
 Short version:
 Suppose we have a free function.
 ```cpp
 int calc(int i) { return i; }